 [i] Some sources indicate this merger occurred in 1996.
-Others posit that the merger was not fully completed until 2003.
+Others claim it fully completed in 2003.

-[ii] Paepcke was an American industrialist who made his fortune with Container Corporation of America.
-In addition to his Aspen ski venture, he is known for founding the Aspen Institute and the Aspen Music Festival and School.
+[ii] Paepcke, an American industrialist, made his fortune with Container Corporation of America.
+In addition to his Aspen ski venture, he founded the Aspen Institute and the Aspen Music Festival and School.

 [iii] © 2005 Matthew Trump CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=126848